-In a beach house, it makes sense to rely on tropical wood planking that stands up well to water.
-In this Mr.-and-Mrs. bath, the planks take on the added role of a motif worked in several ways — fencing to create a semi-open shower, horizontal paneling on walls, to slats on the shower floor and sink deck.
-There’s also a touch of Asian bathhouse aesthetic around the frosted window behind the tub.
+In a beach house, it makes sense to create a tropical wood plank master bath — one that stands up well to water.
+In this Mr.-and-Mrs. bath, the planks take on the added role of a motif worked in several ways.
+Wood slats, installed on aluminum supports like fencing, help screen off to a semi-open shower.
+More slats form the shower base.
+The same wood is used as horizontal paneling on walls, and also on the deck of the double vanity with vessel sinks.
+There is definitely a Japanese bathhouse aesthetic at work in a wood plank master bath where the frosted window behind the tub evokes a shoji screen.

 A series of aluminum trusses act as slender silver beams supporting the wood partitions.
 One cleverly doubles as a shower curtain rod.
-In the shower, twin stations are set again a white-tile wall and well illuminated with recessed lights.
+In the shower, twin stations are created with hand held showers set again a white-tile wall and well illuminated with recessed lights.

 It’s often difficult to photograph bathrooms since space tends to be tight.
-This series helps show a lot about the way space can flow.
-I particularly like this photo, which gives a casual observer a feeling of just having stepped out of the shower.
+This series helps show a lot about the way space can flow since the bathroom includes a tub worked into a niche created in front of the window.
+It’s interesting to note that this view of the bath gives a casual observer a feeling of just having stepped out of the shower.